marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/quick_start.md

 This indicates that we have one wavefunction in our simulation.

 Next, we need to specify the equation that our system obeys.
-As this is a free propagation problem, we the wavefunction satisfies the Schrödinger equation i ∂u(r, t)/∂t = -∇²u / 2 In Fourier space, this corresponds to a dispersion relation D(k) = |k|² / 2, which we now define:
+As this is a free propagation problem, the wavefunction satisfies the Schrödinger equation i ∂u(r, t)/∂t = -∇²u / 2.
+In Fourier space, this corresponds to a dispersion relation D(k) = |k|² / 2, which we now define:

 ````@example quick_start